Skip to main content

 +18%

-Why beauty breaks generic Google Ads playbooks
+Why do generic Google Ads playbooks fail for beauty brands?

 Beauty is not one vertical.
 It is two verticals that happen to share a shelf.